tdounias/Reed_Senior_Thesis/Data_and_results/results/Data_Wrangle_September/README.md

       And so on sequentially.
 So your output file will consist of all registrants who have been on the files for       some of the 2012 - 2016 period.

-      Ok.
+      OK.
 Now go through the same exercise for voter histories.

       For any record with a valid value for county2016, grab the vote histories.